How do I Register my Child for School?

 Information of general interest to the school community can be submitted via email to firstname.lastname@example.org for publication in the mass emails.
 The school administration reserves the right to determine what information will be published.
 Flyers to be made available to school families must be approved by the principal prior to distribution.
 Include your name and phone number in the event of any questions.

 How Will I be Informed of School Happenings?

 In kindergarten and many of the younger grade classrooms, teachers send home a regular newsletter with news of events specific to the class.
-In addition,mass emails containing the latest news are sent every Monday to school families.
+In addition, mass emails containing the latest news are sent every Monday to school families.
 Urgent emails are sent as needed.
-To sign up for our mass email service, please see the One Call Now form included in your acceptance packet.
-Completing this form will also allow you to sign up for phone call notifications in the event of a school closing, emergency, or other important updates.
+To sign up for our mass email service, please follow the instructions provided at the time of acceptance.
+Doing so will also allow you to sign up for phone call notifications in the event of a school closing, emergency, or other important updates.
 Please be sure to check your email and your child’s backpack (or have him or her check) to keep up with communication being sent home.